arifbudiman/tesla-check/README.md

 `python ./check-edd.py `

-To check periodically, you can schedule (e.g. via cron) the script to run at a fixed interval (e.g. daily) and email you the result.
+To check periodically, you can schedule this (e.g. via cron) to run at a fixed interval (e.g. daily) and email you the result.